Community

 Hi everybody, my name is Adria Nassim.
 I live in Bloomington, Indiana.
 I receive services in the community for direct support.
 I was diagnosed with cerebral palsy at birth, as well as a severe learning disability and an autism-spectrum disorder in childhood and mid-adolescence.
 I need services to help me be able to live independently.
 Just to give you an example of that: I was on a phone call yesterday evening with a friend of mine, Rachael, who actually is a college student here at Indiana University Bloomington.
 She said, "Adria, what did you eat tonight for dinner?"
 And I said, "Rachael, I ate some steamed broccoli in the microwave and a frozen meal."
 And I told her I eat things like that right now because I actually don't have anybody supporting me, and when I'm alone I typically do eat things that are made in the microwave because it is a safety hazard for me to be using an oven or a stove independently without supervision."
 So it takes someone doing cooking and making food on the stove with me with direct supervision.
 And life skills and independent living skills—things like cooking dinner, folding laundry, paying bills—require assistance for me to be able to live independently.
 And I guarantee you my parents don't want me living in their basement.
 As much as I love them, they have done their darnedest to see that I have the skills needed to live away from them and live a productive and meaningful life.
 And that is why I need direct support from college students like Rachael and other girls that I have in my life to support me.
 And that's why it's so vital that we make sure that these providers are paid adequately and are able to get to their clients during this crisis.
 So thank you so much for paying attention and giving me your time.
 I really appreciate it.
 And let's make sure that these clients have the services they need.
 Thank you so much.

-For over a decade, the Indiana Resource Center for Autism at the Indiana Institute on Disability and Community has sponsored a student group on the Bloomington campus of Indiana University: Students on the Spectrum (SOS).
+The Indiana Resource Center for Autism at the Indiana Institute on Disability and Community sponsors two group on the Bloomington campus of Indiana University: Students on the Spectrum (SOS) and Faculty/Staff on the Spectrum (FSOS).

-All Indiana University or IVY Tech students who live with an autism spectrum disorder or consider themselves to be neurodiverse are welcome.
-SOS is a self-directed club that helps students stay socially connected, become effective self-advocates, and explore supports and activities on campus and in the community.
-A listserv is used to keep club members informed, and for them to communicate and connect with each other.
+All Indiana University students, faculty, or staff who identify as Autistic are welcome.
+These are primarily self-directed clubs that help individuals stay socially connected, become effective self-advocates, and explore supports and activities on campus and in the community.
 Events are scheduled with club members only, and in conjunction with the Neurodiversity Coalition and the College Internship Program.
-SOS is not a counseling program.
+SOS and FSOS are not counseling programs.

-The SOS Club is now being led by Dr. Rebecca Martínez, Director, Indiana Resource Center for Autism.
-For more information about becoming involved or if you have suggestions for the group, contact Dr. Rebecca Martínez at rsm@indiana.edu or phone (812) 855-6508.
+SOS and FSOS is led by Dr. Rebecca Martínez, Director, Indiana Resource Center for Autism (IRCA), one of seven centers at the Indiana Institute.
+For more information about becoming involved, contact Dr. Martínez at rsm@iu.edu or phone (812) 855-6508.